qutip/qutip/doc/installation.rst

 Windows and Python 2.7
 ----------------------

 .. important:: Running QuTiP under Python 2.7 on Windows is not recommended or supported.
 However, it is currently possible.

-.. important:: There are no working conda-forge packages for Python 2.7 on Windows.
+There are no working conda-forge packages for Python 2.7 on Windows.
 You will have to install via pip or from source in Python 2.7 on Windows.

-.. important:: The MS Visual C for Python 2.7 compiler will not work with QuTiP.
-You will have to use the g++ compiler in mingw32
+The 'MS Visual C for Python 2.7' compiler will not work with QuTiP.
+You will have to use the g++ compiler in mingw32.

 If you need to create a Python 2.7 conda environment see building-conda-environment_, including adding-conda-forge_